Let it go: Easy stress-busting tips

 Yet stress and anxiety affects our bodies in similar ways; our heart beats faster, our muscles tighten up, our stomach churns.
 This is our body acting on our hard-wired “flight-or-fight” response, which is a useful motivator to help humans get away from, say, woolly mammoths.

 It isn’t a particularly useful response to daily life.
 In fact, chronic stress can make us sick, leading to high blood pressure and heart disease, contribute to asthma, digestive disorders, cancer and other health problems.
-Though some stress is inevitable aspect of life, there are ways you can calm your anxious mind, and by correlation, your body’s response to it.
+Though some stress is an inevitable aspect of life, there are ways you can calm your anxious mind, and by correlation, your body’s response to it.

 Exercise and stress